AI-CodeOps/.github/profile/README.md

 ### Manage Every Database From One Place
 Multi-database support (PostgreSQL, MySQL, MariaDB, SQLite, SQL Server, Oracle, H2) with SQL editor, autocomplete from metadata, EXPLAIN visualization, inline data editing, ER diagram generation, import/export, and SSH tunnel support.
 Credentials come from the Vault, never stored locally.
 All SQL executes server-side — database credentials never reach the client.

+### Communicate Without Leaving CodeOps
+Relay is a full team messaging platform — channels, threads, direct messages, file sharing, reactions, presence, and search — built into the CodeOps desktop app.
+But unlike standalone Slack or Teams, Relay is wired into every other service.
+Audit results auto-post to project channels.
+Logger traps route alerts into channels for team discussion.
+MCP session summaries appear in real time so the team knows what changed without anyone manually reporting it.
+Registry events, Vault rotation alerts, Courier test failures, Fleet container crashes — all flow into the relevant channels automatically.
+And because Relay conversations are stored in the central database, AI agents can search team discussion history via MCP.
+"What did the team decide about the retry strategy?" becomes a question Claude Code can actually answer.

+### Manage Containers Without Leaving CodeOps
+Fleet is container lifecycle management driven by the Registry.
+The Registry already knows every service, its ports, its dependencies, and its startup order.
+Fleet turns that into one-click actions: start a service, start a solution (a group of related services), start a workstation profile.
+View running containers, tail logs (piped into Logger), inspect resource usage, manage volumes and networks.
+AI agents via MCP can start and stop services during sessions to run integration tests against real containers — no human intervention required for infrastructure operations during development.

 ### Coordinate AI Sessions Across the Team
 A team-wide activity feed shows what every AI session across every project produced, enabling coordination without meetings.
 Cross-project impact detection operates at the speed the work happens, replacing standups and sprint planning as the coordination mechanism for AI-first teams.